Mortgages in Malta

 Although 100% mortgages are available in Malta, they can be exceptionally difficult to obtain as a non-resident.

-That being said, there may be lenders in the UK that may, in the right circumstances, be able to offer you a higher loan to value.
+That said, there may be lenders in the UK who, in the right circumstances, can offer you a higher loan-to-value.

 Can you get a mortgage for a property in Malta with bad credit?

-Many borrowers worry that their bad credit with prevent them from getting a mortgage in Malta, especially if they gave already been declined for a mortgage in the past.
+Many borrowers worry that their bad credit will prevent them from getting a mortgage in Malta, especially if they have already been declined for a mortgage in the past.

-An advantage for buyers with bad credit is that Malta does not have credit scoring.
+Malta does not have credit scoring, which is an advantage for buyers with bad credit.
 That being said, for foreigners looking to get a mortgage in Malta, the lender will usually request a reference from their UK bank.

-Even if you don’t have a perfect track record with your bank, the lack of credit scoring in Malta means that all decisions are made by human underwriters, so as long as affordability is good, the cause of the bad credit isn’t likely to repeat itself and you satisfy the rest of their criteria ,you could still obtain the mortgage.
+Even if you don’t have a perfect track record with your bank, the lack of credit scoring in Malta means that all decisions are made by human underwriters.
+As long as affordability is good, the cause of the bad credit isn’t likely to repeat itself, and you satisfy the rest of their criteria, you could still obtain the mortgage.

 If you have concerns that your bad credit may affect your mortgage application in Malta, speak to an advisor.